 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
 For example, if you're having a test to look at your heart's electrical activity (electrophysiology test), ask your doctor how long you need to fast before your test.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to Brugada syndrome.
+- Write down your symptoms, including any that seem unrelated to Brugada syndrome, and when they began.

 - Write down key personal information, especially any family history of sudden death, cardiac arrest or heart conditions, and any personal history of fainting or heart arrhythmias.

 - Make a list of all medications, vitamins or supplements you take, including doses.